markhuge/hubot-script-installer/README.md

 ```
 #### installer.uninstall()

-Takes 2 filepaths and a callback as arguments.
+Takes filepath to external-scripts.json and a callback.

-First filepath is for the file to be updated (external-scripts.json).

-Second filepath is for the package.json that has the name of script to remove from external-scripts.json

-Nothing is passed into callback, unless there is an error.

 ```
-installer.uninstall(pathToExternalScripts, pathToPackageJson, callback(err) {
+installer.uninstall(pathToExternalScripts, callback(err) {
 	if (err) {
 	//err handling
 	}